gitbuddy/git-bubbles/README.md

-bubbles has been coded to download anything downloaded from a folder, from your bittorrent client and have them encoded to Googles VP8 WebM. bubbles works on all html5 web browsers that support Html5 video tag
+bubbles has been coded to encode anything from a folder, from your bittorrent client and have them encoded to Google's VP8 WebM. bubbles works on all html5 web browsers that support Html5 video tag

 currently the requirements are simple